Register your office to receive a $50 credit towards your first case.

 The transformation begins with how we capture patient information.
 Intraoral scanners create highly detailed 3D digital models in minutes, which are then imported into specialized design software.
 Here, a skilled technician creates a digital wax-up.
 Unlike traditional hand-carved wax, digital designs are incredibly precise and easy to modify.
 A technician can adjust tooth shape, length, and position with a few clicks, allowing for rapid revisions.
 This digital blueprint ensures every detail is perfected on-screen before any physical model is produced, saving time and eliminating guesswork.

-The Rise of 3D Printing and Milling
+The Impact of 3D Printing and Milling

 Once the digital design is finalized, it becomes a tangible object through 3D printing or milling.
 3D printers build the model layer by layer, which is excellent for creating detailed shapes with remarkable speed.
 Alternatively, the model can be milled from a solid block of a durable material like PMMA, which is often chosen when a stronger model is needed for try-ins or creating provisional templates.
 Both methods translate the digital precision of the design into an accurate physical model, giving you a reliable preview of the final dental restorations.